 Ever pictured yourself taking in an African sunset from the comfort of your outdoor deck, gently swinging in the early evening breeze with a good book in hand?
-I have and I did just that on my recent and first visit to the Delta in Botswana!
+I did just that on my recent visit to Nxabega Okavango Tented Camp in Botswana.

 After spending a few days at Sandibe Okavango Safari Lodge nearby, I took a short ten-minute flight further south to Nxabega Tented Camp, a tiny property of just 11 luxuriously appointed tents in the bush of Botswana.